 Another festive holiday season is right around the corner, bringing families and friends together to reunite and celebrate.
-It is a time of year when there might be people in one room cheering on their favorite football team, or children running around and playing games in another.
-There are conversations happening all over the house as loved ones are catching up on the latest.
-However, while this time of year can be joyous and exciting for almost everyone, for those that wear hearing aids it can be very stressful.
+It is the time of year when there might be people in one room cheering on their favorite football team, and children running around and playing games in another.
+There are conversations happening all over the house, as loved ones are catching up on the latest.
+However, while this time of year can be joyous and exciting for almost everyone, for those that wear hearing aids, it can be very stressful.

 According to the National Institute on Deafness and Other Communications Disorders, approximately 1 in 5 Americans struggle with hearing loss.
-It's an unfortunate, although common by-product of aging, and often impacts not only the person with hearing loss but also their family and friends as well.
+It's an unfortunate, although a common by-product of aging, and often impacts not only the person with hearing loss but also their family and friends as well.
 Holiday gatherings in particular can be difficult for people with hearing loss or for those that wear hearing aids.

 Typically, people that have issues with their hearing tend to stay within quiet environments, with minimal background noise, as much as possible.
 It’s just easier for them and allows them to feel more comfortable as they try to hear clearly.
 In this way, large family gatherings, where loud voices, background music, and other noise, can make it difficult to follow, participate in and feel a part of conversations and celebration.